The signs that summertime is coming are really beginning to show.

 As I think more about this, I also realized I am out in these sites fairly often during the course of the spring, summer and fall, as well as responding to accidents.

-Just last week on an accident call, I was putting on my safety vest (which I complained about needing when it became law) when I heard the screaming tires of a car that somehow managed to stop inches from crashing into the cars stopped by a fireman.
+Just last week on an accident call, I was putting on my safety vest (which I complained about needing when it became law) when I heard the screaming tires of a car that somehow managed to stop inches from crashing into the cars that had already been stopped by a fireman who was put on emergency traffic control duty.

 Roads are dangerous.